-A nurse for twenty-eight years, Julianna is an oncology nurse navigator for adult patients.
+A nurse for thirty-one years, Julianna is an oncology nurse navigator for adult patients.
 She blogs for the online Oncology Nursing Community, TheONC, and a monthly post for Off the Charts the blog of the American Journal of Nursing.

 Julianna also writes The Adventures of Nurse Niki (fiction so lifelike it’s almost real), a fictional blog written in the voice of Nurse Niki.
 Nurse Niki has a Facebook Fan Page and can be followed on Twitter @NurseNikiAdven

 Julianna’s painting Love You to Death is on the cover of the October 2009 issue of the American Journal of Nursing.
 Her blog was recognized by the AJN blog, Off the Charts in the April 24, 2009 post: The Triple Talents of Some Nurse Bloggers by Sylvia Foley:

 If you read Julianna Paradisi’s blog, you probably know that she’s been a pediatric intensive care nurse and now works as an adult oncology nurse.
 She’s also an accomplished painter with numerous group and solo shows to her credit.
 (I’m especially partial to the Greetings from Slabtown series, which depicts decaying buildings from an industrial area in Portland, Oregon.)
 She blogs about health care and art, and sometimes, on how these intersect.
 In On Art and IV’s Part I she tells us, “I have an affinity for privacy,” then considers the difference between charting and writing; in Part II, she writes about bringing focus and conviction to bear in one’s work.